 If you’re a Star Wars aficionado, you need The Fans Strike Back in your life.
 This event, created by fans, for fans is a big deal in the resistance.
 Running throughout the summer there’s a whopping 40 years’ worth of memorabilia on display from official armour, lightsabers, helmets, ship replicas and blasters as well as hundreds of collectibles and costumes.
 There has never been a better time for all things Star Wars – especially if you missed out on Star Wars Celebration also in London earlier this year.

-You can easily lose a whole day here, revelling in the careful designed sets, dodging the pew-pew of blasters and listening to the hypnotic hum of a lightsaber as your journey through the timeline and lore of the Star Wars universe.
+You can easily lose a whole day here, revelling in the careful designed sets, dodging the pew-pew of blasters and listening to the hypnotic hum of a lightsaber as your journey through the timeline and lore of the Star Wars universe

 As well as the exhibits, there’s the chance to immerse yourself in a unique VR experience and travel through the galaxy yourself and take photos with your friends in front of a green screen placing you into a star ship, or one of the many planets in the galaxy.